Analysis | The NFL’s top five Super Bowl contenders through five weeks

 Plenty of people thought there would be a Packers drop-off from their 13-3 season last year, after they won several close games against an easy schedule.
 But even though the Chicago Bears are a surprising 4-1, the Packers have looked like the class of the NFC North.
 Rodgers, playing at this level, can carry this team to the Super Bowl.

-Baltimore Ravens: After 14 wins and an MVP season by Lamar Jackson, the Ravens automatically qualified as a Super Bowl contender this offseason.
+Baltimore Ravens: After 14 wins and an MVP season by Lamar Jackson, the Ravens automatically became a Super Bowl contender.
 Their defense got better with the additions of Derek Wolfe and Calais Campbell, but even at 4-1, they aren’t yet playing their best football.
 Jackson seems to be bothered by the knee injury that kept him out of practices last week, and the running game isn’t as potent as a year ago.

 “There are times when our offense isn’t clicking and we need to get better,” tight end Mark Andrews said.

 Given its success from a year ago, don’t be surprised if Baltimore’s offense improves in the coming weeks.
-The Ravens are still very much in the Super Bowl mix this season, but their divisional competition has gotten tougher.
+The Ravens are still very much in the Super Bowl mix, but their divisional competition has gotten tougher.

 Pittsburgh Steelers: The return of Ben Roethlisberger combined with a top-level defense was supposed to have the Steelers back in the playoff conversation.
 Through four games, they look like a Super Bowl contender.

 The defense didn’t have a great day in Sunday’s 38-29 victory over Philadelphia, but it was fine because the offense had five straight scoring possessions.
-They also unveiled what might be their latest wide receiver draft steal in Chase Claypool, who had seven catches for 110 yards and three touchdowns plus a rushing score.
+They also unveiled what might be their latest wide receiver draft steal in rookie Chase Claypool, who had seven catches for 110 yards and three touchdowns plus a rushing score.

 Around the NFL

 — Which team is next up on this list?
 I’ll go with the winner of the NFC South.
-The New Orleans Saints looked like the most talented team in the NFC in the beginning of the season, but have had a couple of stumbles.
+The New Orleans Saints looked like the most talented team in the NFC at the beginning of the season, but have had a couple of stumbles.
 Quarterback Drew Brees is facing questions about his arm strength and star wide receiver Michael Thomas has missed games for injury and disciplinary reasons.
 They lost to the Raiders and Packers and needed overtime to defeat the Chargers Monday night to get to 3-2.

 Meanwhile, Tom Brady is still trying to work out the kinks in his new Tampa Bay Buccaneers offense, and the team is 3-2 after last Thursday’s loss to Chicago.
-It hasn’t helped Brady that he hasn’t had wide receivers Chris Godwin and Mike Evans healthy at the same time.
+It hasn’t helped that Brady hasn’t had wide receivers Chris Godwin and Mike Evans healthy at the same time.
 Still, you can’t count out Brady or Brees in any conference title chase.
 Whichever team wins this division will be a major threat to win the NFC.

 — Can things get any worse in the NFC East?
 The Dallas Cowboys lost Dak Prescott for the season with a compound ankle fracture.
 They have also lost their two offensive tackles for the season — Tyron Smith and La’el Collins — which will make life difficult for backup QB Andy Dalton.